intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 The unplanned interaction ends up having several negative effects:

 * Ossifying protocols by introducing unintended parties that may not be updating
-* Creating systemic incentives against deploying more secure or otherwise better versions of protocols
+* Creating systemic incentives against deploying more secure or  otherwise updated versions of protocols
 * Basing network behaviour on information that may be incomplete or incorrect
 * Creating a model where network entities expect to be able to use rich information about sessions passing through